Accessibility at the National Library of Medicine

 Wide stack aisles in the Main Reading Room accommodate wheelchairs.

-NLM staff at the Circulation Desks in both the Main and HMD Reading Rooms will assist researchers with disabilities by delivering collection materials to a carrel or table.
+NLM staff at the Information desk in the Main Reading Room and the Reference desk in the HMD Reading Room will assist researchers with disabilities by delivering collection materials to a carrel or table.

-The Photocopy Technician will copy materials for researchers with disabilities on request.
+NLM staff will scan materials for researchers with disabilities on request.

 NLM staff who are familiar with sign language are available to assist hearing impaired researchers.
 NLM requests that arrangements for this service be made in advance by calling the Reference Section at 888-FINDNLM (1-888-346-3656) or through the Federal Relay Service at 800-877-8339.

 The specialized equipment and software are optimized for NLM products.
-Reference staff can assist with basic features.
+NLM staff can assist with basic features.
 Detailed knowledge of the equipment and software is the patron's responsibility.